128technology/docs/docs/concepts_metadata.md

 This could be a result of:

-- switching out waypoints of an existing session due to change in security actions of the session.
+- Switching waypoints for an existing session due to a change in security actions of the session.
 - The load balancer within the ingress router decided that there is a better SVR path to traverse for the session.
 - Existing characteristics of a session (such as its traffic classification) have changed which must be communicated to the next hop router.

 ## Metadata Versioning

 Metadata header contains a version field which dictates the version of the header format.
-For the foreseeable future, there is only version 1 which is associated with the initial format of the header.
+Presently there is only version 1 which is associated with the initial format of the header.

-## Metadata application: load balancing
+## Metadata Application: Load Balancing

 Each router maintains local information about the utilization of all services which it contacts.
 This information is used to inform a router’s session forwarding logic, which determines the most appropriate egress router for a given ingress session.
 There are three main inputs into a router’s session forwarding algorithm: